gerardroche/gerardroche.github.io/_posts/2023-06-02-neovintageous-jumping-to-misspelled-words.md

 Both of those take a preceding count.

-With a count, it means jump that many times: `3]s` jumps to the third misspelled word.
+With a count, it means jump that many times: `3]s` jump to the third misspelled word.

 The `'wrapscan'` option applies.

+The `'wrapscan'` option is enabled by default and means searches wrap around the end of the file.

 ## `'wrapscan'`